EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 Exploring the effects of hyperparameters on the F1 score revealed some interesting findings.

 1. The optimal model found by grid/randomized search may give the best score, but may do so at the cost of longer processing time.
-   * The optimal random forest model utilized 300 estimators, but 50 to 100 estimators is achieves a similar score and would save processing time (Figure 7).
-   * the optimal neural network contains two hidden layers, but one hidden layer achieves a similar score and would save processing time (Figure 8, 9).
+The optimal random forest model utilized 300 estimators, but 50 to 100 estimators is achieves a similar score and would save processing time (Figure 7).
+The optimal neural network contains two hidden layers, but one hidden layer achieves a similar score and would save processing time (Figure 8, 9).
 2. Hyperparameter tuning can lead to overfitting that is not obvious by just looking at the training and test score of the optimal model.
-   * The optimal decision tree utilizes the Gini impurity to measure information gain, rather than entropy.
+The optimal decision tree utilizes the Gini impurity to measure information gain, rather than entropy.
 However, when we explored using the entropy criterion, we find that it has a lower score when fitted on the training set, but ultimately has a slightly higher score on the test set (Figure 6)